 Obviously a wireless connection allows you greater freedom to place your CCTV camera almost anywhere.
 While wireless CCTV cameras transmit their video images to a digital video recorder or monitor, all of these types of cameras must be connected to an electrical outlet.
 There is however some CCTV cameras that are battery operated.

 All our CCTV Installations are to regulations.
 (P.S.A.
 2006-12)

 There are many types of CCTV cameras, they can be categorized by the types of images they are able to capture, the amount of frames they can take per minute, the type of connection to the monitor or video recording device, whether they are able to move position, and special functions they can provide.

 Types of Images: CCTV cameras generally take both black and white or colour video images.
-In addition, many CCTV cameras can even have night vision capabilities which allow a CCTV camera to view and record low light images using special technology.
+In addition, many CCTV cameras will have night vision capabilities which allow a CCTV camera to view and record low light images using special technology.
 IP cameras are becoming more and more popular as their price decreases, as they can have mega-pixel super-sharp clarity and can be connected to a standard computer CAT5 or CAT6 network, most have POE (Power Over Ethernet) capabilities, meaning the cable from the camera can also carry power to the camera.
 This reduced the installation cost as no power supply units are needed.

 Cameras with Special Accessories: Certain CCTV cameras have special functions which are made for specialty uses.
-For instance, there are extremely small surveillance cameras that are used for spying (Nanny Cams), there are cameras that are made for night viewing, cameras that are vandal resistant and cameras that are specifically made for indoor or outdoor uses.
+For instance, there are extremely small surveillance cameras that are used for covert observation (Nanny Cams), there are cameras that are made for night viewing, cameras that are vandal resistant and cameras that are specifically made for indoor or outdoor uses.